-Last Friday evening, AVA’s main gallery space quickly filled up with people of all ages.
+On Friday, February 15, AVA’s named galleries quickly filled up with people of all ages.
 Some arrived by the yellow school bus-full.
-All came to celebrate the artists whose work was selected for the 10th Annual Best of the Upper Valley High School Exhibition.
+All came to celebrate the artists whose work was selected for the 11th Annual Best of the Upper Valley High School Exhibition.

-Featuring 140 works of art from 139 artists representing 16 different high schools in the Upper Valley, the exhibition is an impressive showcase of the breadth and depth of creative young talent in our region.
+Featuring 120 artists representing 13 different high schools in the Upper Valley, the exhibition is an impressive showcase of the breadth and depth of creative young talent in our region.

-The gallery on Friday was tinged with anticipation as the artists, their families, and friends awaited the awards ceremony, announcing the winners and honorable mentions in each of 14 categories, from analog photography and painting to woodworking and wearable art.
+The gallery was tinged with anticipation as the artists, their teachers, families, and friends awaited the awards ceremony, announcing the winners and honorable mentions in each of 13 categories, from analog photography and painting to woodworking and wearable art.

 AVA congratulates this year’s High School Exhibition winners in each category:

 Analog Photography: David Hutchinson, “Honda,” Newport High School